vanya-koleva/softuni_courses/django_basics/03_urls_and_views/README.md

     -   It's recommended to use named groups in your regular expressions for better readability and maintainability.

+## `include()`

+-   If a **string** is passed to `include()`, Django attempts to import the corresponding URL configuration module.
+This module must define a `urlpatterns` variable — a list of URL patterns — which Django then iterates over and includes as part of the overall URLconf.

+-   If a **list or tuple** of URL patterns is passed directly to `include()`, Django includes the list as-is without attempting to import a module.

+-   Whenever you use `include()`, you are extending the current URL path with additional URLs.

 ## Views

 Function-Based Views (FBVs)